The Honky Tonk Man: World Championship Wrestling (1994)

 On August 5, 1994, Ferris resurfaced in the Big Two, joining World Championship Wrestling and defeating Terry Taylor on WCW Worldwide.
 Promotional vignettes began airing for the former WWF star, and he next appeared on August 15, 1994, on WCW Pro with a win over Brad Armstrong.
 The Clash of The Champions special on August 24, 1994, featured the debut of his new song "Honky Dog Baby".
 Honky Tonk Man remained undefeated in WCW, defeating Mike Winner and Sam Houston.
 He began appearing on WCW's renewed house show circuit in October, defeating Brian Pillman in multiple encounters.
 On October 24, 1994, he appeared on his first WCW PPV, wrestling WCW World Television Champion Johnny B. Badd on Halloween Havoc in a match that went to a time limit draw.

-Honky Tonk suffered his first WCW defeat on October 28, 1994, losing to Johnny B Badd at a house show in Tampa, FL.
+Honky Tonk suffered his first WCW defeat on October 28, 1994, losing to Johnny B Badd at a house show in Tampa, Florida.
 This presaged several further defeats to Badd on the house show circuit; in the meantime it was announced he would face the WCW World Television Champion in a rematch at Starrcade.
 Honky Tonk remained undefeated on television, with his final match before the PPV coming on December 17 in a win over Steve Collins on WCW Worldwide.
 At Starrcade 94 he left the company due to a dispute with management.
 In his book Controversy Creates Cash, Eric Bischoff stated that his favorite firing was that of Honky.
 Honky has responded by saying that it was an honor, as Bischoff had fired a number of people while in WCW until he got himself fired.